 - We will provide advice, get details of their ‘contacts’ and then update the national system with this information.

-- The national process and service will then take over and contact the close contacts of the people we’ve been in contact with.
+- The national process and service will then take over and get in touch with the close contacts of the people we’ve spoken to.
 The loop currently ends there for us in Cambridgeshire and Peterborough.

 - When we make contact we will also see if people need any support or help through the South Cambridgeshire Hub – this could be financial support if people are unable to work, support to shop for food, get medication or undertake essential household chores etc.